Have you ever tried to make whipped cream

 . . . and accidentally made butter instead?
 Or attempted to create a grain-free version of your favorite bread pudding recipe and made bread soup instead?
 Oh . . . well . . .
 I did both of those things this week.

 I also typed a “I CAN SEE YOU” into a public webinar I was participating in.
-I meant to send it as a flirty Skype message to Daddypotamus, who was waiting for me outside a coffee shop, but instead I just creeped out a bunch of parents who wanted to learn about positive parenting techniques.
+I meant to send it as a flirty Skype message to my husband, who was waiting for me outside a coffee shop, but instead I just creeped out a bunch of parents who wanted to learn about positive parenting techniques.
 So basically it was a normal week.

-Fortunately, Daddypotamus patiently ate his way through several batches of this gluten-free bread pudding until I got it just right.
+Fortunately, my husband patiently ate his way through several batches of this gluten-free bread pudding until I got it just right.
 It’s rich, chock full of raisins and cinnamon, and delicious both hot and cold.
 Though you can serve it with whipped cream or drizzled in vanilla sauce (recipe below), it’s moist enough to enjoy on its own.

-- ½ cup coconut flour (where to buy coconut flour)
+- ½ cup coconut flour

 - 5 eggs

-- ½ cup coconut oil or butter, melted (plus more for greasing your pan)
+- ½ cup coconut oil (or melted butter – plus more for greasing your pan)

-- 3 tablespoons milk or coconut milk
+- 3 tbsp coconut milk (or whole milk)

-- 2 cups cream, preferably not ultrapasteurized
+- 2 cups cream (preferably not ultrapasteurized)

-- 2 tablespoons pastured butter
+- 2 tbsp pastured butter

 - 4 pastured eggs

-- ¼ teaspoon ground nutmeg (where to buy nutmeg)
+- ¼ tsp ground nutmeg

-- 1 batch coconut flour bread (recipe above), diced
+- 1 batch coconut flour bread (recipe above, diced)

 - ¾ cup raisins

-- Preheat your oven to 350F
+- Preheat your oven to 350°F

 - In a small bowl, whisk together coconut flour salt and baking powder.